vastgroup/vast-tools/README.md

 Summary
 -------
 Vertebrate Alternative Splicing and Transcription Tools (VAST-TOOLS) is a toolset for profiling and comparing alternative splicing events in RNA-Seq data.
+It is particularly suited for evolutionary comparisons.
 It works synergistically with the [VastDB](http://vastdb.crg.eu/) web server, and [Matt](http://agohr.crg.eu/matt), a toolkit for downstream analyses of alternative splicing.

 Requirements
 ------------